-Goal: Review and communicate goals, priorities and intentions.
+Goal: Review and communicate financial goals, priorities and intentions.

 Why should I have a family financial meeting?